Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Three to twelve months

 The result will progressively refine.
-The tip is the last area to completely de-swell.
+The tip is the last area where swelling fully subsides.
 In noses with thick skin - most ethnic noses - the definitive result can take up to eighteen months to fully manifest.
 Patience is key.

 Special care for thick skin

-In some patients with very thick skin, I may recommend injections of diluted corticosteroid in the nasal tip during the post-operative period to help reduce swelling and thickening of the skin.
-These applications are done in the office, at intervals of four to six weeks, and significantly help in defining the final result.
+In some patients with very thick skin, I may recommend dilute corticosteroid injections into the nasal tip during the post-operative period to help reduce swelling and skin thickening.
+These injections are administered in the office at intervals of four to six weeks, and significantly help in defining the final result.

 My training and experience in ethnic rhinoplasty